 Swisscom offers corporate and residential customers mobile and fixed-line telephony, Internet and digital TV.
 Furthermore, we are one of Switzerland’s largest providers of IT services.
 We build and maintain infrastructure for mobile and fixed-line telephony, transmit broadcasting signals and are active in the banking, energy, entertainment, advertising and healthcare sectors.

 Swisscom generates over 80% of its net revenue and operating income before depreciation and amortisation (EBITDA) from business operations in Switzerland.
-The Swiss telecommunications market has an estimated total revenue volume of CHF 12 billion, the market for IT services has total revenue of CHF 8.6 billion.
+The Swiss telecommunications market has an estimated total revenue volume of CHF 12 billion, the market for IT services has total revenue of CHF 10 billion.
 With a 9% market share we are one of the biggest IT providers.
-Outside Switzerland we are primarily active in Italy, where with Fastweb and a 16% market share, we are the number two in the broadband market of the residential customer segment with a market share of 16%.
+Outside Switzerland, our strongest presence is in Italy, where with Fastweb we are number two in the broadband market of the residential customer segment with a market share of 16%.

 Swisscom rates sustainability very highly.
 We aim to save resources and ensure communication services in harmony with this aspiration.
 As a national infrastructure provider and a company committed to providing a public service, Swisscom holds a special position.
 Our sustainability strategy helps to ensure our company's long-term success.